deviantony/docker-elk/README.md

 Although all stack components work out-of-the-box with this user, we strongly recommend using the unprivileged [built-in users][builtin-users] instead for increased security.

-1. Initialize passwords for built-in users
+1. Reset passwords for built-in users

-    ```console
-    $ docker-compose exec -T elasticsearch bin/elasticsearch-setup-passwords auto --batch
-    ```

-    Passwords for all 6 built-in users will be randomly generated.
-Take note of them.
+    You can change passwords for built-in users using either Kibana or the Elasticsearch API.
+Follow the instructions from the following documentation paragraph: [Setting Up User Authentication > Reset Built-in User Passwords][reset-pwds].

-1. Unset the bootstrap password (_optional_)
+1. Disable the default password

-    Remove the `ELASTIC_PASSWORD` environment variable from the `elasticsearch` service inside the Compose file (`docker-compose.yml`).
-It is only used to initialize the keystore during the initial startup of Elasticsearch.
+    It is important to disable support for the default `changeme` password after resetting the passwords of built-in users.
+To do this, set the `xpack.security.authc.accept_default_password` setting to `false` in the Elasticsearch configuration file (`elasticsearch/config/elasticsearch.yml`), as instructed in the following documentation
+    paragraph: [Setting Up User Authentication > Disable Default Password Functionality][disable-default-pwd].

 1. Replace usernames and passwords in configuration files

-    Use the `kibana_system` user (`kibana` for releases <7.8.0) inside the Kibana configuration file (`kibana/config/kibana.yml`) and the `logstash_system` user inside the Logstash configuration file (`logstash/config/logstash.yml`) in place of the existing `elastic` user.

-    Replace the password for the `elastic` user inside the Logstash pipeline file (`logstash/pipeline/logstash.conf`).
+    Replace the passwords for the `kibana` user inside the Kibana configuration file (`kibana/config/kibana.yml`), for the `logstash_system` user inside the Logstash configuration file (`logstash/config/logstash.yml`), and for the `elastic` user inside the Logstash pipeline file (`logstash/pipeline/logstash.conf`).

     *:information_source: Do not use the `logstash_system` user inside the Logstash **pipeline** file, it does not have sufficient permissions to create indices.
 Follow the instructions at [Configuring Security in Logstash][ls-security]